AndrewC101/PokemonTrueRed/README.md

 - Pegasus (yugioh) is in Rock Tunnel, looking for Kaiba
 - Chris Chan is hiding in Rock Tunnel and nearly everyone there has something to say about it.
 Get Flash to find him
 - Celadon mart has all the best TMs, available as soon as you get there
 - In Celadon Game Cornor is Jackpot Jack, he always wins.
-Follow the clues to find out the dark secret he hides
+Follow the clues to find out the dark secret he hides then confront him about it
 - Celadon Mansion has a lot of updated dialog, the programmer defends the many bugs in his code
 - Trainers in Celadon Gym are having a bit of an argument
 - Silph Co building has the elusive rank S rockets and rocket CEOs, you can never defeat their salaries!